SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Pinkie and Rarity started eating their pancakes again.
 The room was silent except for the sound of eating.

+Fluttershy thought about Rainbow, *I can't tell from her reaction.
+She's acting weird, but I don't know if it's in a good way or not.*

+Rainbow finished her pancake, mouth covered in pancake debris.
+Fluttershy looked at her a giggled.

+"You're mouth is a mess," Fluttershy informed her.

+Rainbow wiped her mouth, "thanks."

+Fluttershy offered, "want me to get that for you?" as she gestured towards her plate.

+"Sure," Rainbow said.

+Fluttershy took Rainbow's plate to the sink and placed it atop hers.
+Returning to her chair, she sat down and looked over at Pinkie and Rarity, both were still eating but Pinkie was far closer to finishing.

+Fluttershy looked at Rainbow, seeing her starring back.
+Both ponies just starred at each other for a moment until Fluttershy broke, averting her gaze to look at Pinkie and Rarity.

+Pinkie had finished her food and was getting down from the table and taking her plate to the sink.
+Fluttershy looked at Rarity, who still had 2 pancakes left to eat.

+Fluttershy heard water running, looking over she saw Pinkie had started to do the dishes. *How nice of her,* Fluttershy thought.

+Fluttershy turned back to Rainbow, who looked like she had something to say.

 <p align="center">***</p>

+Rainbow looked at Fluttershy, *might as well get this started,* she thought.

+When Fluttershy looked back at her, she said, "Fluttershy, could you come with me for a second, I wanted to talk to you in the other room."

+Fluttershy replied, "sure," with a unsure look on her face.

+Getting up from the table, Rainbow trotted into the other room with Fluttershy behind her.

+The pair sat down on Rarity's couch, turning to face each other.

+*Here goes nothing,* she thought.

+"Would you like to have breakfast at my place in 3 days?"
+Rainbow asked.

+Fluttershy looked a little confused, "sure, but why the secrecy?" she asked with genuine curiosity in her voice.

+Rainbow sat there in thought for a moment.

+*Why did you need to go to another room?*

+*Because I'm afraid...*

+*Of what?*

+*Showing emotion in front of my friends.*

+*But Fluttershy is your friend.*

+*I'm trying...
+Alright...
+I'm showing her emotion.*

+Rainbow replied, ""